bhagadepravin/knox-workshop/README.md

 # Knox Usecase:

-I] Fresh 7.1 DC Cluster
+I. Fresh 7.x DC Cluster
   1. Knox is not installed
   2. Cluster is kerberized
   3. Knox is installed
        -  All UIs and APIs are selected for autodiscovery and proxying by Knox by default - admin may opt-out of those unwanted via checkboxes in Knox admin page
        -  Additional config may be required to enable trusted proxy for certain services or put HS2 in HTTP mode, etc.
        -  Any required config changes may require restart of one or more service